 '''

 columnSelectionColorMap(x, levels)

+'''

 rowSelectionColorMap(x, levels)

-'''

-x An ExperimentColorMap object.

-levels Character vector containing the available levels of a ColorBy column derived on the selection information in row_selected or col_selected.
+х An ExperimentColorMap object. levels Character vector containing the available levels of a ColorBy column derived from a series of multiple selections, usually generated by multiSelectionToFactor on the selection information in row_selected or col_selected.